xblain/kingpin-bot/README.md

 ## Roadmap

-- Fix database up to previous state
+- Fix and recreate database up to previous state

 - Move database code from psycopg2 to asyncpg for async functionality and better optimization